Updated: Mar 29

-In an unprecedented year and uncertain financial times the thoroughbred industry held its breath as the yearling sales got under way at Goffs Doncaster in September.
-Usually a fair barometer as to the financial health of the industry everyone waited with bated breath.
-With many big players missing at the sales most people worst fears were realised when poor sales averages and totals left the industry with a bloody lip.
+In an unprecedented year and uncertain financial times, the thoroughbred industry held its breath as the yearling sales got under way at Goffs Doncaster in September.
+Usually a fair barometer as to the financial health of the industry, everyone waited with bated breath.
+With many big players missing at the sales, most people's worst fears were realised when poor sales averages and totals left the industry with a bloody lip.

-As previously mentioned an underlining issue is the levy which, be under no illusion, is in complete freefall.
-With bookmakers offices shutting down after the FOBT 'gate they then had to shut for large periods due to covid restriction.
-Coupled with their unwillingness to take horse racing bets anyway, much prefering to force FOBT/online casinos onto the unsuspecting public, the levy's future was bleak even before covid.
-Prize money has not only collapsed but the recent warning signs from the industry experts are that further big culls in prize money are due, simply to survive.
+As previously mentioned, an underlining issue is the levy which, be under no illusion, is in complete freefall.
+With bookmakers' offices shutting down after the FOBT gate, they then had to shut for large periods due to Covid restrictions.
+Coupled with their unwillingness to take horse racing bets anyway, much prefering to force FOBT/online casinos onto the unsuspecting public, the levy's future was bleak even before Covid.
+Prize money has not only collapsed, but the recent warning signs from the industry experts are that further big culls in prize money are due, simply to survive.
 Several big owners have upped stumps recently and this could get worse.

-Sadly most 'punters' just want a bet and don't care which is such a shame.
-FOBT, virtual racing/online casino etc are forced upon them and it's sad to see so much levy been taken away when we need it most.
-Even people who claim to love racing like racing tipsters, gamblers and racing journalists etc, just use the industry to line their own pockets and don't put back into the industry that feeds them.
+Sadly, most 'punters' just want a bet and don't care which is such a shame.
+FOBT, virtual racing/online casinos, etc., are forced upon them and it's sad to see so much levy being taken away when we need it most.
+Even people who claim to love racing like racing tipsters, gamblers, and racing journalists, etc., just use the industry to line their own pockets and don't put back into the industry that feeds them.

-The word that springs to mind to survival is 'stability'.
-The industry desperatly needs to look out for each other, stabilise over the coming years and then move forward.
+The word that springs to mind to survive is 'stability'.
+The industry desperately needs to look out for each other, stabilise over the coming years, and then move forward.
 We cannot just carry on like nothing has happened next year, the issues of levy and breeding are intertwined.
-Until the industry is lead by someone who understands the mechanics we can only hope that the damage will be limited.
+Until the industry is lead by someone who understands the mechanics, we can only hope that the damage will be limited.